ARTEMIS-TWIN/Docs/docs/survey/03-09-vr-ar-specialist.md

 VR/AR specialists work with a focused but technically demanding set of data types. **3D models** are the central asset, forming the foundation of most immersive experiences, and are commonly complemented by photographic material, audiovisual content, and selected historical or archival sources.
 Only a small minority engage with sensor–based or interaction data, reflecting the predominantly static nature of current VR/AR production pipelines.

-The formats landscape is relatively narrow and structured around **3D file formats** and **game engine project files**, with standard multimedia supporting core assets.
-In contrast, metadata standards, motion-capture formats, and spatial-audio formats are rarely used.
-This indicates that immersive outputs rely on a concentrated technical stack, with limited diversification of underlying data structures.
+The formats used to deliver content are similarly specialised (**Figure 37**): 3D model formats and game–engine project files dominate, together with standard multimedia resources needed for narration and visual support.
+Metadata files are used by part of the group, while motion–capture or spatial–audio formats are largely absent, suggesting that high–end immersive pipelines are not yet widespread in heritage–focused projects.

 <div align="center">
   <img src="assets/figures/figure-37-data-formats.png" width="700">
   <p><em>Figure 37.
-Data formats.</em></p>
+Data format.</em></p>
 </div>

+Standards adoption remains limited.
+Apart from glTF, which emerges as the closest thing to a shared exchange format, only a few respondents report using structured models such as CIDOC CRM or X3D/WebXR.
+A substantial portion does not use any interoperability standards at all, highlighting an ecosystem where technical practice is advanced but still loosely connected to broader cultural heritage data frameworks.

-## 3.9.3 Data accessibility, collaboration, and sharing challenges
+## 3.9.3 Data accessibility, collaboration, and sharing

-Data accessibility among VR/AR specialists is uneven: some respondents work within structured and searchable digital systems, while many rely on assets distributed across multiple repositories or software environments.

-Collaborative platforms are commonly used within project workflows, both through institutional systems and external platforms, reflecting the multidisciplinary and production-oriented nature of immersive heritage work.

-Data-sharing challenges are widespread and primarily linked to **interoperability problems**, software compatibility, and the difficulty of preparing reusable immersive assets.
-Respondents also report barriers related to intellectual property, institutional restrictions, and limited access to high-quality source material.
+VR/AR specialists manage data that is only partially structured: while a few rely on formal digital systems, most work with materials dispersed across different platforms or stored in semi–structured formats.
+Fully unstructured or physical records still appear in several cases, reflecting workflows where technical production moves faster than institutional data governance.

+Collaboration is common and tends to rely on external, flexible platforms such as GitHub, Trello, Slack or Notion, which better support iterative development and cross–disciplinary teamwork.
+Internal institutional platforms play a smaller role, though interest in adopting collaborative environments remains relatively high.

+The main challenges in sharing data point to the hybrid nature of VR/AR heritage work.
+Professionals report limited interoperability, inconsistent standards for immersive content, and concerns around intellectual property when exchanging assets.
+The most widespread difficulty, however, is the gap between technical teams and heritage specialists, which complicates shared decision–making and slows down cross–disciplinary workflows.
+A minority reports no major obstacles.

 ## 3.9.4 3D models, simulations, and integration challenges